44mira/articles/PythonIterables.md

 All that we have to define are the `__iter__` and `__next__` methods!

-`__iter__` is the object that gets returned whenever our object is invoked in the context of an iterable (in this case it is invoked as the iterable for a `for` loop).
+`__iter__` returns the object to be used for iteration whenever our object is invoked in the context of an iterable (in this case it is invoked as the iterable for a `for` loop).
 In this example, we use it as an *initialization* function of sorts, but you can just think of it as the *constructor* for your iterable instance.

 > If that had too much jargon, all that you need to know is that what `__iter__` returns is the object to be used in iteration!